isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

 Jalan Tan Tock Seng is named after Tan Tock Seng.
 Situated off Moulmein Road, the road had existed as an unnamed road when the Tan Tock Seng Hospital moved to its present site in 1909.

 <img src="/images/Vol%204%20Issue%204/StreetNames/tantockseng%20-%20justices.jpg" style="width:80%;">
  <div style="background-color: white;">Tan Tock Seng was much respected by the Chinese community as well as by the British.
 He was the first Asian Justice of the Peace in Singapore.<i>The Straits Times almanac, calendar and directory for the year 1846.
-(1846).
-Singapore: Straits Times Press, p.
-34. (Microfilm NL2363)</i></div>
+(1846) (p.
+34).
+Singapore: Straits Times Press.
+(Microfilm NL2363)</i></div>

 Tan Tock Seng was best known and remembered as a philanthropist especially towards the poor in the Chinese community.
 His contribution towards the setting up of the Chinese Pauper’s Hospital at Pearl’s Hill, which later carried his name, ranked as one of the most significant acts of philanthropy in early Singapore and prompted others to give generously to society for generations to come.

 #### **Chitty Road**

 <img src="/images/Vol%204%20Issue%204/StreetNames/chiitty1.jpg" style="width:50%;">
  <div style="background-color: white;">An Indian merchant in the 1900s.
 From the mid – 1920s, the term “Chetty” which had been used interchangeably with “Chitty” was being replaced by the more dignified term “Chettiar”. <i>Courtesy of National Archives of Singapore.</i></div>